What42Pizza/Romantic-Versioning/README.md

-This is my own attempt at creating a solid specification for [Romantic Versioning](https://github.com/romversioning/romver).
+This is my own attempt at creating a good and solid specification for [Romantic Versioning](https://github.com/romversioning/romver).